mtrohman/heiswayi.github.io/_posts/2016-12-18-indoor-temperature-monitor.md

 ### Indoor Temperature Monitor application

 Indoor Temperature Monitor is a simple WPF application built in .NET C#.
 This application uses [OxyPlot](http://www.oxyplot.org/) for the graph plotting and reads temperature value sent by Arduino board using [serial port](https://msdn.microsoft.com/en-us/library/system.io.ports.serialport(v=vs.110).aspx) connection.
-The background color of current temperature will automatically change based on particular temperature range.
-The temperature reading will be logged into a CSV file for a particular interval of time.
+The background color of current temperature will automatically change based on certain temperature range.
+The temperature reading will be logged into a CSV file for a certain time interval.

 ![Indoor Temperature Monitor](http://i.imgur.com/8CPtSVg.png)

 #### Source Code and Downloads

-The latest source code can be found on [my GitHub repository](http://github.com/heiswayi/IndoorTempMonitor), or you may download the latest compiled binary version from [the release page here](https://github.com/heiswayi/IndoorTempMonitor/releases).
+The latest source code can be found on [GitHub](http://github.com/heiswayi/IndoorTempMonitor) repository, or you may download the latest compiled binary version from the [release page](https://github.com/heiswayi/IndoorTempMonitor/releases).